ContentSquare/chproxy/README.md

 Chproxy is an HTTP proxy and load balancer for the [ClickHouse](https://ClickHouse.yandex) database.

+It is an open-source community project and not an official ClickHouse project.

 Full documentation is available on [the official website](https://www.chproxy.org/).